 Current Financial Health of the California Retirement System

-The overall financial health of the California Retirement System is decent, but it could be better.
+The overall financial health of the California retirement system is decent, but it could be better.
 The market value of the assets in the fund has hovered around $300 billion over the last several years, but accrued liabilities, or the money that the system owes its members, has increased to more than $400 billion over the last 10 years.
-The states funded ratio, which is calculated by dividing assets by accrued liabilities, was 68% in 2017, which is right around average.
+The states funded ratio, which is calculated by dividing assets by accrued liabilities, was 68% in 2017, which is right around the average.

 Tips for a Less Stressful Retirement

 - Navigating the complexities of retirement accounts and what you’ll need to supplement your pension can be a lot to keep straight.
-Finding a financial advisor who can explain the ins and outs of each option can reduce a lot of the headache of planning for retirement.
-With SmartAsset’s Smartadvisor tool, you can answer a series of questions about your financial needs and preferences.
-Then the tool will pair you with up to three financial advisors in your area.
+Finding a financial advisor who can explain the ins and outs of each option can reduce a lot of the headaches of planning for retirement.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - As your pension will likely need supplementing in order to maintain your lifestyle in retirement.
 Having a concrete set of financial goals will help you to determine what you need to save and the steps you can take to get there.